-The only drawback to this design is that you can’t play it!
-Another excellent use of custom paths, this Twitter user found a way to build an entire mini-golf course on their island.
+Unfortunately, this design exists for your viewing but not for your playing pleasure.
+This talented Twitter user utilized custom paths to construct a mini-golf course on his island, which is one of the more innovative creations we’ve seen.
 Each hole has its own theme — such as Bunny Day, beach, and outer space — and all those unique objects probably go a long way toward raising their island rating.

-While it’s not a true replica, this user pays homage to The Legend of Zelda series by crafting a mini dungeon that would be right at home in Hyrule.
-Players encounter a “boss” once they reach the end, but it probably won’t be dropping any Heart Containers when defeated.
+While it’s not a true replica, this user pays homage to The Legend of Zelda series by crafting a mini-dungeon that would be right at home in Hyrule.
+You have to conquer a “boss” character similar to The Legend of Zelda, although you won’t be seeing any Heart Containers to signal defeat.

-Simple in design — yet elegant in execution — this tiny zen garden is the perfect place to escape from your daily island troubles.
+This tiny zen garden epitomizes the graceful implementation of an uncomplicated design and offers the most peaceful refuge to leave your island worries behind.
 Most of the items seen here can be easily crafted but are arranged in a tasteful way that somehow manages to pack in a lot of content without overcrowding the space.